martasframos/Data-Projects/README.md

 Hi, I'm Marta!
-I am a data science enthusiast with a background in Astrophysics and experience in analyzing medical data.
+I am a data science enthusiast with a background in Astrophysics and experience in analysing medical data.
 I’m passionate about using data to solve real-world problems and uncover insights.
 My goal is to leverage my skills in data analysis, machine learning, and data visualization to facilitate data-driven decisions that positively impact businesses and communities.
 I believe in the transformative power of data and am excited to contribute to innovative solutions across diverse fields.
 # Data Science Projects

 Welcome to My [Data Science Projects Repository](https://github.com/martasframos/Data-Projects)